« Back to Hardening profiles for systemd

 # ===============================

-# Do not gain new privileges
+# Do not allow to gain new privileges

 # Details: https://linux-audit.com/systemd/settings/units/nonewprivileges/